canonical/spark-k8s-bundle/releases/3.4/yaml/docs/tutorial/t-spark-monitoring.md

 juju integrate prometheus-pushgateway-k8s prometheus
 ```

-Now, for Spark to be able to access the Prometheus gateway, we need the gateway address and port.
+Now, for Spark to access the Prometheus gateway, we need the gateway address and port.
 Let's export them as environment variables so that they can be used later.

 ```shell
 # Get prometheus gateway IP